tingyik90/snackprogressbar/README.md

 Watch the demo video at https://youtu.be/dbawFbr6iPk.

 ## Getting Started
-NOTE: v4.0 is a huge leap from v3.4 and offers much better flexibility.
-Please take note when migrating.

 ### SnackProgressBarManager
 Start by creating an instance of SnackProgressBarManager in your activity.